11 Natural Bug Repellents Worth Trying

-Lemon eucalyptus is an effective natural oil to use as a mosquito repellent, with sharp-scented compounds proven to drive mosquitoes away.
+Lemon eucalyptus is an effective natural oil to use as a natural mosquito repellent, with sharp-scented compounds proven to drive mosquitoes away.
 It can also make a great cleaner!
 Combine 1/2 cup water and 1/2 cup witch hazel (you can add a little vinegar, too) and then add 30 to 40 drops of the lemon eucalyptus oil.
 You can add a little more of the oil if this amount doesn’t seem to be effective.

 Note: This is a potent home bug repellent and is not child or pet friendly.